genesiscommunitysuccess/docs/docs/05_reference/02_developer/04_web_strategy/web-strategy.md

 ---

 Genesis provides a future-proofed web stack.
-[Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) are at the very heart of our strategy, which is based onnative browsers and a standards-based component model.
+[Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) are at the very heart of our strategy, which is based on native browsers and a standards-based component model.
 No more Angular vs React vs Vue, dealing with version clashes and upgrades, or needing to onboard web framework specialists.